In 1951 Ernst Borgstrøm with his wife Melanie and son Boris decided to move to Canada.

 The move proved very succesful, but after a few years Ernst decided to start his own music studio.
 Eventually the business grew and at the height of the popularity of the accordion, it had brances in Hamilton, Welland and Niagara Falls with close to 500 accordion students.
 In addition to accordion, Piano and Guitar and Percussion was introduced in the late 50's.

 As a teacher , he was outstanding, and developed many talented students through the years.
-Ernest Manfredi, Stephen Kaye, Bob Nosal, Bob Lansky, Ron Onda, Pat Nybida are just a few of the many.
+Ernest Manfredi, Stephen Kaye, Bob Nosal, Bob Lansky, Joy Dean, Ron Onda, Pat Nybida are just a few of the many.

 Ernst established an accordion orchestra which he conducted to great success, winning the Canadian Championship several times.
 In 1952 he took the orchestra to Sandusky, Ohio, USA to compete in the American Accordion Orchestra Championship and won 1st prize there.
 At the same time he was the featured guest artist at their concert and he performed the "2nd Hungarian Rhapsody" by F.Liszt.
 Picture was taken at the concert.